zxmiked/wos-forum-scraper/README.md

     make update

-The initial archiving of the forum will take about 3 days to complete, and need about 1Gb of disk space.
+The initial archiving of the forum will take a little over 2 days to complete, and need about 1Gb of disk space.
+The task is restartable, and picks up where it left off (and retries previously failed scrapes, e.g. resulting from outages/errors on the World of Spectrum website).
 The subsequent updates depends on the amount of posting activity since the last update/archive was done.

 ----